From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Conclusions

+We acknowledge several limitations and future directions for this research work.
+First, the NER component can be strengthened by adopting aviation-domain embeddings (e.g., Aviation-BERT \citep{chandra2023aviation}) with a tailored classifier such as a Bi-LSTM-CRF head \citep{chandra2024aviation}.
+Second, a broader and better-engineered ATC rule dictionary is needed to ensure completeness and support real-world deployment.
+Third, our current risk model monitors pairwise surface conflicts only; extending it to multi-aircraft interactions is essential for comprehensive safety assessment.
+Fourth, the model presently assumes static taxi-speed distributions; developing dynamic, context-aware speed models that reflect real-time traffic and weather should improve predictive accuracy.
+Fifth, computer vision can augment language-based predictions by detecting and tracking aircraft to cross-check compliance with clearances and enhance the risk-assessment pipeline in \Cref{fig: flowchart}.
+Finally, since embedding security is an increasing concern \citep{seyyar2022attack, li2023sentence}, differentially private fine-tuning \citep{anil2021large} offers a promising path to mitigate inversion attacks and bolster the safety of the overall framework.

 This work presents a significant step toward harnessing the capabilities of Language AI in aviation safety.
-By coupling advanced NLP techniques with established risk modeling methodologies, the proposed framework enhances situational awareness and provides a robust tool for mitigating surface collision risks in increasingly complex airport environments.
+By coupling advanced NLP techniques with established risk modeling methodologies, this work enhances situational awareness and provides a robust tool for mitigating surface collision risks in increasingly complex airport environments.
 The integration of language understanding into surface movement risk assessment introduces new avenues for enhancing airport safety.
-By enabling automated detection of miscommunications and deviations from ATC instructions, our approach contributes to proactive incident prevention to enhance aviation safety.
+By enabling automated detection of miscommunications and deviations from ATC instructions, our approach contributes to proactive real-time incident prevention to enhance aviation safety.